sorcerizza/twitterclone/README.md

-# twitterclone
+#TWITTER CLONE
+****
-A simple Twitter: Log in/ Sign Up page using HTML &amp; CSS
+A Clone of Twitter: Sign Up/Log in Page using HTML & CSS.
+A good practice for beginners who is learning HTML & CSS
+****

+BUILT WITH:

+HTML
+CSS